Jip-Hop/switch/README.md

 ## HOWTO ##

 1. Move cr2hdr(.app) to applications folder
-2. Double click cr2hdr(.app) and select a folder with dual iso CR2, DNG, dng or MLV files.
+2. Double click cr2hdr(.app) and select a folder with dual iso CR2, DNG, dng RAW or MLV files.
 3. For compressing and matched white balanced Adobe dng converter needs to be installed into application folder. cr2hdr(.app) works perfectly fine without ADC but white balance will be slightly off balance due to missing camera calibration information.

 **regarding gatekeeper**